thycotic/dsv-docs/product/setup/using-mult-profiles.md

 *thy secret read --path mySecret --profile developer*

-So commanded, the CLI will try to auth as the user specified in the *developer* profile and attempt to read the Secret as that user.
+So commanded, the CLI will try to auth as the User specified in the *developer* profile and attempt to read the Secret as that User.

 The CLI does not have a command to set the default for all commands moving forward.
 For that, you should edit the *.thy.yml* file in the home directory to change the profile set as the default.